Kolbe shines as Toulouse bounce back to see off La Rochelle - France 24

 Paris (AFP)

-Two first half tries from South Africa Rugby World Cup winner Cheslin Kolbe set Toulouse on the road to a 39-23 win over French Top 14 title rivals La Rochelle on Saturday.
+Two first-half tries from South African Rugby World Cup winner Cheslin Kolbe set Toulouse on the road to a 39-23 win over French Top 14 title rivals La Rochelle on Saturday.

-Thomas Ramos kicked 24 points as the home side bounced back in style after their opening defeat at Clermont last week.
+Thomas Ramos kicked 24 points as the home side bounced back in style after their opening defeat at Clermont last week ahead of facing Ulster in the Champions Cup quarter-finals next Sunday.

+"We score pretty much 40 points but we concede too many.
+Last week we conceded 33, it's too much," Ramos said in reference to his side's 33-30 loss to Clermont.

+"It's important that we won today, we can prepare to host Ulster with a bit more confidence," he added.

 Kolbe's opener came after eight minutes when France full-back Ramos found him in space to allow the Springbok an easy run-in to the line.